 For the output text, I create in the variable and name it ExtractedJSON.
 Here, in the message box add the path, a variable name like ExtractedJson, and click on the run option.

 So after the successful execution, we will see our message contains the JSON output, and as well as the result file should be generated.
-We can see the message box containing all the JSON, and it is also providing the other aspects of the element, for example, font name, font size, coordinates along text.
+We can see the message box containing all the JSON, and it is also providing the other aspects of the element, for example, font name, font size, coordinates along with the text.
 It’s very useful.
-Now check these JSON also and open it with the sublime text.
+Now check these JSON also and open them with the sublime text.

-PDF.co and UiPath Integration
+Integrate PDF.co and UiPath

 To start, please use the button below: